horia141/horia141.github.io/_posts/2021-10-18-seven-antipatterns.md

 But "backend" development is different.
 It's the place where "business logic" resides.
 Often, it is not so much about the technology as it is about describing the laws that govern the business.
 As such, any developer can be a backend dev!
-There are still notions of architecting and scaling a system that does require expertise.
+There are still notions of architecting and scaling a system that do require expertise.
 But that's not a day-to-day thing.
 And in general, engineers help by solving problems.
 Not by knowing technologies or being experts in this or that tool.
 There's great value in mastering tools, but only as a means to solving problems.
 Knowledge for its own sake is an anti-pattern too!